mcdonc/.nixconfig/videos/musnix2/script.rst

-Making sure I've got the system configured to the satisfaction of ``rtcqs``, running ``xruncounter`` and setting up ``musnix.rtcirq`` even without a realtime kernel were done to reduce the chance of xruns, but frankly I haven't seen any, so I can't really tell you if they've had an effect for good or bad.
+Making sure I've got the system configured to the satisfaction of ``rtcqs``, running ``xruncounter`` and setting up ``musnix.rtcirq`` even without a realtime kernel were done to reduce the chance of xruns, but frankly I haven't seen any under any configuration, so I can't really tell you if they've had an effect for good or bad.

+So we'll move on to monitoring latency.
 To try to reduce audio monitoring latency below human perceptibility (10-20ms), we first need to determine the lowest possible settings we can use for the ALSA "period size" and "period number" that gives us a latency at least below 20ms, and ideally below 10ms.
 We can use the ``alsa_delay`` program to do this.
 Note that it's important that we don't have any ALSA configuration changes from default while we do this; if we do, we will get misleading numbers.

+Let's run ``alsa_delay``.

 - Set the hardware on your sound card to a sample rate of 48Khz and reset it.